-We asked Wanaree Tanner to test drive a whole range of foam tools for us when she was teaching in our studio in Oct 2018.
-We're pleased to say this brand new black foam was the ultimate winner!
+Foam Healing & Smoothing Tool < /br>We asked Wanaree Tanner to test drive a whole range of foam tools for us - this was the ultimate winner!

 These little Foam smoothing and healing tools are a great way to tidy up your dried metal clay before firing, without spending ages on sanding.
 You're also avoiding creating lots of dust, good for your lungs, and for keeping your studio clean!